 Female Genital Mutilation

-The school recognizes that Looked After Children are particularly vulnerable.
-The Senior Designated Child Protection Lead is also the Designated Teacher for LAC.
-She shares relevant information with appropriate staff, attends PEP and monitors the children’s progress.
+The school recognises that children who are looked after (CLA), adopted children and children returning to their family after care are particularly vulnerable.
+The Senior Designated Child Protection Lead is also the Designated Teacher for children who are, or who were looked after.
+They share relevant information with appropriate staff, attend PEPs (in the case of CLA) and monitor the children’s progress.
 Further details of responsibilities are outlined in ‘Keeping Children Safe in Education’.
 The LA also provides guidelines for PEP.

 Managing disclosures by parents or members of the public